 Interdisciplinary Journal of Landscape Architecture, University of Pennsylvania School of Design

-Editor-in-Chief Tatum Hands
+Editor-in-Chief Tatum L. Hands

 LA+ (Landscape Architecture Plus) from the University of Pennsylvania School of Design is the first truly interdisciplinary journal of landscape architecture.
-Within its pages you will hear not only from designers, but also from historians, artists, lawyers, psychologists, ecologists, planners, scientists, philosophers, and many more besides.
+Within its pages you will hear not only from designers, but also from historians, artists, lawyers, psychologists, ecologists, planners, scientists, philosophers, and many more.
 Our aim at LA+ is to reveal connections and build collaborations between landscape architecture/urban design and other disciplines by exploring each issue's theme from multiple perspectives.
-The journal features a range of contribution types including essays, interviews, design criticism, graphic features, illustrations, and “provocations”: short-form pieces designed to provoke and inspire readers.
+The journal features a range of contribution types including essays, interviews, design criticism, graphic features, illustrations, and “provocations” (short-form pieces designed to provoke, as the term indicates).

 LA+ brings you a rich collection of contemporary thinkers and designers in two lavishly illustrated issues annually.
 For institutional pricing, please contact firstname.lastname@example.org.

 Issue 001: LA+ WILD

-Contributors to the LA+ WILD issue have written on topics touching the concept of WILD and its role in design, large-scale habitat and species conservation, scientific research, the human psyche and aesthetics.
-They have been drawn from disciplines as diverse as evolutionary ecology, biology, visual arts, bioengineering, landscape architecture, planning, architecture, climatology, environmental history, philosophy and literature.
+Contributors to the LA+ WILD issue have written on topics touching the concept of WILD and its role in design, large-scale habitat and species conservation, scientific research, the human psyche, and aesthetics.
+They have been drawn from disciplines as diverse as evolutionary ecology, biology, visual arts, bioengineering, landscape architecture, planning, architecture, climatology, environmental history, philosophy, and literature.